shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ITarget<Character, float> target = modifier.Target((Character c) => c.attack, "attack");
 ```

-The interface is simple.
+The `ITarget` interface is simple.
 It has a modifier and a way of selecting a
 `IModifiableValue` from some "thing."

 ``` c#